Everything you need to know about Injuries on Duty - IOD, the Compensation Fund, Incident Reporting Procedure and Incident Investigation Training.

 Injuries on Duty cases are best handled by professionals to reach compliance.

 No matter how many control measures one can put in place in the work environment, errors, incidents and even injuries can always occur.
 Human error can never be ruled out.
 That is why companies must always be ready to deal with occupational injuries.
-Our Injuries on Duty package offers employers the assurance that these cases will be handled correctly.
+Our Injuries on Duty services offers employers the assistance that these cases will be handled correctly.

 No matter how hard you try or how much effort you make; neglect and ignorance is hardly possible to be rooted out.
 The possibility of employees simply being unlucky makes it even worse as companies or employees with the highest attention to safety can still be involved in accidents.
 You have a choice, but the higher your Health and safety Compliance the better your chances are to rule out Accidents and injuries.